dejiborewa/StudyGroup/README.md

 Welcome to our Study Group.

 In the next 45 days we will be learning NextJS (pun intended).
-We also having other interesting modules coming up afterwards, I will list them in no particular order:
+We also have other interesting modules coming up afterwards, I will list them in no particular order:

 - Redux
 - React Testing